 The Middle School Program builds skills progressively over three distinct program phases.
 Quarter one focuses on community building and identity development by creating a welcoming space, exploring self-identity and honoring student’s individual backgrounds, experiences and strengths.
 Quarter two focuses on social justice education and (de)constructing leadership by exploring group relationships and strengths, systems of oppression, as well as the power of collective action.
 Focus in the third quarter turns outward via community-based learning, advocacy, and activism.
 Here students interact closely with organizations making change in their local neighborhoods, collectively learning how to work with and positively impact their community.

-Developed in 2011 through a grant from the U.S. Department of Education, the program is currently active in five schools, four in Portland Public Schools and one in Reynolds School District.
+Developed in 2011 through a grant from the U.S. Department of Education, the Middle School Program is currently active in five schools; four in Portland Public Schools and one in Reynolds School District.

 - Colegio Cesar Chavez

 - Harrison Park School

 - Lane Middle School

 - Reynolds Middle School